mjit584/2019/content/pages/a-new-home/photo-image-map.md

   bedCircle.onclick = function () {
     var html = '';
-    html += '<p>Each room has one bed in them.
-At night, the friends pull out rollaway beds to sleep on.
-Venezuelans in these types of living situations often develop bed sores and rashes from close sleeping quarters.</p>';
+    html += '<p>Each room has one bed, so at night, the friends pull out rollaway beds to sleep on.
+It is common to develop bed sores and rashes from sleeping in such tight quarters.</p>';
     if (infoBox.innerHTML != html) {
       infoBox.innerHTML = html;
     } else {